 OUR COVID-19 RESPONSE: Free Consultations for local businesses

 Google allows you to create multiple segments of users that visit your website based on actions they have taken.
 The first is ‘All Users’ i.e. everyone that visits your website.
-From there you begin to further segment users based on pages they’ve visited, products viewed, added to cart, reached checkout page, abandoned cart, read your blog, visited Contact page etc. This allows you to create very specific ads for each segment.
+From there you begin to further segment users based on pages they’ve visited, products viewed, added to the cart, reached the checkout page, abandoned cart, read your blog, visited the Contact page, etc. This allows you to create very specific ads for each segment.

 Google AdWords is an extensive platform.
 Be sure to try these three very tangible Remarketing objectives to ensure you’re making the most of your website’s visitors.

 Driving New Conversions

 As a remarketing newbie, this is your obvious starting point.
 Target users that have shown even the slightest interest in your products and services, bring them back, and ensure a conversion.
 If your website garners traffic anywhere below 5000 sessions a month, it’s considered a “low traffic” website.
 In this case, you can easily just target ‘All Users’ that haven’t yet converted.

 A higher trafficked site however will require more creativity.
 Create different remarketing audiences based on particular user behavior.
 Users that have visited multiple product pages or a specific category and show them ads specific to that product category.
 Users that have abandoned carts, show them an ad with a 24-hour discount code on their cart, etc.

 There’s no better prospective sale than someone that has already bought something from you.
 The lifetime value of each customer should be well measured and retained.
 Email campaigns are your typical mode of communication with existing customers so ensure it brings them back to the website so you can segment them into your remarketing audience.